 With regard to climate change, the State of Baden-Württemberg committed itself to specific greenhouse gas emission reduction targets back in 2013, when the Baden-Württemberg Climate Protection Act was passed.
 Since then, the targets have been tightened several times.
 In February 2023, the state parliament of Baden-Württemberg passed the Climate Protection and Climate Change Adaptation Act1.
-This law continues to develop the Climate Protection Act from 2013, which was amended in 2020 and 2021.
+The State wants to achieve climate neutrality by 2040, i.e. five years earlier than the federal government and ten years earlier than the EU.
+By 2030, emissions should be reduced by 65%, compared to 1990 levels.

 Addressing climate change and protecting the environment are interlinked, and the State of Baden-Württemberg is committed to addressing both challenges.
-Through the legislation framework2, the State of Baden-Württemberg actively supports the conservation, restoration and sustainable use of biodiversity and ecosystems.
+Through legislation2, the State of Baden-Württemberg actively supports the conservation, restoration and sustainable use of biodiversity and ecosystems.